bobtfish/bobtfish.github.io/source/_posts/2015-04-06-diy-scalable-paas-with-terraform.markdown

 We [ask for a VPC to be built](https://github.com/bobtfish/terraform-example-mesos-cluster/blob/master/eucentral1-demo/vpc.tf)
 (with the [module I created](https://github.com/bobtfish/terraform-vpc-nat) in [a previous post](http://bobtfish.github.io/blog/2015/03/29/terraform-from-the-ground-up/)).

-This gives us 'front' and 'back' networks, and a [NAT instance](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html).
+This gives us 'private' and 'public' subnets, and a [NAT instance](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html).

 On top of that, we build out a [mesos cluster](https://github.com/bobtfish/terraform-example-mesos-cluster/blob/master/eucentral1-demo/mesos.tf)